 Stefino sells vegan, gluten-free, biodynamic organic gelato and is a popular spot among Bologna’s bustling university crowd.
 While I didn’t make it to its physical store, I serendipitously found its pop-up store during an open air market and swung by to dig into its organic offerings.
 The pop-up stall had only their granite selection which I tried.
 Next time, I’m in Bologna, I’ll definitely seek out their store location because that basil gelato that was recommended to me already has my name written all over it.

 While GROM is a popular franchise, it still made the cut of recommendations, especially its signature Crema di Grom gelato.
 By the time I reached GROM, I wasn’t sure I could push down one more cup.
 But after tasting its “Crema di Grom” which is organic egg cream, cornmeal shortbread biscuit, and Colombian chocolate, I let out a maniacal laugh and finished the whole cup.

 With so much gelato and so little time, I couldn’t hit up every single recommendation so here are two more gelato shops I hope to make it to on my next trip to Bologna.

 Gelatauro, Via San Vitale 9 – Local Pick: Chocolate

 Galliera 49, Via Galliera 49 – Local Pick: Any fruity flavor

-You can check out more photos from Bologna’s gelato shops as well as from my time at the Gelato University.
+You can check out more photos from my sampling of the best gelato in Bologna as well as from my time at the Gelato University.
 I was exploring Emilia Romagna as part of the award-winning BlogVille campaign in collaboration with iambassador.